Vijai Singh Shekhawat: Vir Chakra

 The citation for the Vir Chakra reads as follows:

 Promoted to substantive commander on 31 December 1971, Shekhawat served as director of the Indian Navy Submarine Arm from 1975 to 1977.
-After attending the US Naval War College from 1977 to 1978, Shekhawat was promoted captain on 1 July 1978, and served from 1979 to 1981 as the Chief Instructor at the National Defence Academy.
+After attending the US Naval War College from 1977 to 1978, Shekhawat was promoted to captain on 1 July 1978, and served from 1979 to 1981 as the Chief Instructor at the National Defence Academy.

 Flag Rank

 Shekhawat was promoted to acting Rear Admiral on 21 June 1984 (substantive from 30 June), and served as the Assistant Chief of Naval Staff.
 He was given command of the Western Fleet during Operation Brasstacks.
-He was promoted Vice Admiral on 8 August 1988, with appointment as Director General of the tri-service Defence Planning Staff. and obtained the rank of Flag Officer Commanding-in-Chief of the Eastern Naval Command in December 1990.
-In 1992, Shekhawat was promoted to the Vice Chief of the Naval Staff, and in September 1993 he was again promoted to Chief of the Naval Staff.
+He was promoted to Vice Admiral on 8 August 1988, with appointment as Director General of the tri-service Defence Planning Staff. and obtained the rank of Flag Officer Commanding-in-Chief of the Eastern Naval Command in December 1990.
+In 1992, Shekhawat was promoted to the Vice Chief of the Naval Staff, and in September 1993 he was again promoted to Chief of the Naval Staff, becoming the first and only till date officer from the submarine branch to become Chief of Naval Staff.
 Shekhawat retired in 1996.

+Personal life

-Admiral Shekhawat is married to Mrs. Binu Shekhawat and has two sons, one of whom is a pilot with the Indian Navy.
+Shekhawat is married to Mrs. Binu Shekhawat and has two sons, one of whom is a pilot with the Indian Navy.